Ahmed-Sheekhuna/Event-Management-System/README.md

 Firebase stores data in the JSON (JavaScript Object Notation) format.
-The firebase database has gained a lot of popularity due to numerous additional features such as reporting on user analytics data, crash reporting, firebase auth, and real time database thus making it the most appropriate database for this projec
+The firebase database has gained a lot of popularity due to numerous additional features such as reporting on user analytics data, crash reporting, firebase auth, and real time database thus making it the most appropriate database for this project